ambrosiogabe/Cocoa/README.md

+# Disclaimer

+This project is quite broken right now.
+You can explore it, and it should compile and run ok for the most part, but it's pretty broken and I'm not planning on working on it for awhile.

 # Cocoa Engine
 Welcome to Cocoa Engine, this is a 2D game engine independently developed by me, Gabe Ambrosio (AKA GamesWithGabe).
 The engine is currently in development, for the most recent stable build please follow the following steps on the *master* branch.